Southeast Forestlands logoSoutheast Forestlands

 Most preventable losses on Wilcox County sales follow a short, repeatable list:

-• selling to Pine Hill on a single offer instead of opening it to Demopolis and Mobile-shed competition
+• selling to Pine Hill on a single offer instead of opening it to Demopolis and Mobile-area competition

 • ignoring longleaf-restoration premiums available on suitable upland tracts